uib/w3.uib.no/doc/elastic.md

 ## Update document schema in Elasticsearch

+The section below is instructive on how to modify your index mappings in elasticsearch.
+However, this is most important when setting up a new index from scratch and during development.
+It might not be what you need ...

 When adding data to Elasticsearch, a mapping schema for the data is created automatically.
 This is often nice and correct, but sometimes not what you want.
 How to change this mapping is described below.